VascoBranco/recode/guidelines/guidelines.md

 # 3. RELATIONS ANNOTATION GUIDELINES

-> Relations establish how the named entities relate to each other.
-Most
-> are made particularly via TraitValue.
-A trait value is the core
-> measurement value that is linked to the rest of its dependent
-> attributes.
-A trait value describes one measurement with a complete
-> set of values linked through it.
-Relations are annotated when a
-> complete annotation process is done on the document or after a
-> particular set of annotations are completed that can constitute
-> relations.
-However, you should always consult Tables 2 and 3 at the
-> **end of this section**.
->
+Relations establish how the named entities relate to each other.
+Most are made particularly via TraitValue.
+A trait value is the core measurement value that is linked to the rest of its dependent attributes.
+A trait value describes one measurement with a complete set of values linked through it.
+Relations are  nnotated when a complete annotation process is done on the document or after a particular set of annotations are completed that can constitute relations.
+However, you should always consult Tables 2 and 3 at the **end of this section**.

-> When you create a relation, select the annotated term.
-Keep it
+When you create a relation, select the annotated term.
+Keep it selected.
-> selected.
 Drag the mouse button, an arc will emerge.
-Drop the arc to
-> the entity you want to link with, e.g Trait. **WARNING**: in the
-> current version of INCEpTION there is a graphical bug that may stop
-> you from creating relations between two terms very distant between
-> each other in the text.
-The "arrow" it creates will disappear but if
-> you scroll down you'll still be able to create the relation.
-However,
-> this only works with external mice, it will not work with laptop
-> trackpads!
->
+Drop the arc to the entity you want to link with, e.g Trait. **WARNING**: in the current version of INCEpTION there is a graphical bug that may stop you from creating relations between two terms  very distant between each other in the text.
+The "arrow" it creates will disappear but if you scroll down you'll still be able to create the relation.
+However, this only works with external mice, it will not work with laptop trackpads!

-Fig 15 : Create Relation between TraitVal and Trait.
+> Fig 15 : Create Relation between TraitVal and Trait.

 ![Fig. 15](img/guidelines_15.jpg)

-> Once the link is established, on the right side the information will
-> be displayed.
-Confirm the relations are correctly done. **From** and
-> **To** tabs will show the values i-e TraitVal and Trait in this case.
-> From the meas_prop drop down select the appropriate relation
-> meas_trait in this case.
-As TraitVal is linked to Trait its meas_trait
+Once the link is established, on the right side the information will be displayed.
+Confirm the relations are correctly done. **From** and **To** tabs will show the values i-e TraitVal and Trait in this case.
+From the meas_prop drop down select the appropriate relation meas_trait in this case.
+As TraitVal is  linked to Trait its meas_trait is selected.

-> is selected.
->
- Fig 16 : Relation Values between TraitVal and Trait.
+> Fig 16 : Relation Values between TraitVal and Trait.

 ![Fig. 16](img/guidelines_16.jpg)

-> The relation **meas_trait** will be shown between the entities.
+The relation **meas_trait** will be shown between the entities.

-Fig 17 : Relation between TraitVal and Trait.
+> Fig 17 : Relation between TraitVal and Trait.

 ![Fig. 17](img/guidelines_17.jpg)